subratcall/msdataworkshop/README.md

 "Intelligent Event-driven Stateful Microservices with Helidon and Autonomous Database on OCI"

-WORKSHOP - NOTE THAT IS A WORK IN PROGRESS AND WILL BE COMPLETE BY MID MARCH 2020
+WORKSHOP - NOTE THAT THIS IS A WORK IN PROGRESS AND WILL BE COMPLETE BY MID MARCH 2020

 ![demo architecture](demo-arch.png)